Build document-based apps in SwiftUI

 import UniformTypeIdentifiers extension UTType { static var exampleText: UTType { UTType(importedAs: "com.example.plain-text") } static let shapeEditDocument = UTType(exportedAs: "com.example.ShapeEdit.shapes") }

-The document type provides a list of types (own and generic) that it can accept:
+The document type provides a list of types (public types and app's own types) that it can accept:

 static var readableContentTypes: [UTType] { [.exampleText] }